 Occasionally I wonder what I’d be doing now if it wasn’t for that sequence of events.
 Would I have still perused Betfair’s markets so relentlessly?

 It’s impossible to say, but I doubt I would have tried so hard.

 Fear is a strong motivating factor, but what comes next?
 Once you’re clear of that danger and worry.
 It’s a new kind of problem in some ways, albeit a more pleasant one.

-I must admit, having an 8 year old son does make me feel old in some ways – but I’m only 32.
+I must admit, having an 8-year-old son does make me feel old in some ways – but I’m only 32.
 There has to be more, right?
 I’m a gazillion miles away from it, but I wonder how the super-successful keep going sometimes.
 They must really love what they do.
 Jeff Bezos for example; how do you keep motivated with over a 100B in the bank?

 Recently I’ve enjoyed working with others to update the website and YouTube channel, so that’s one avenue.
-Feedback on the video course improvements have been very positive, but I’m unsure what the next big turn is for me.
+Feedback on the video course improvements has been very positive, but I’m unsure what the next big turn is for me.
 There’s no denying Betfair will be a big part of my life for some time to come, but I’m not sure I want to be clicking flashing numbers 18 years from now!
-Initially the first goal was to be profitable, then to replace my salary at the time of £28k per year, then £50k, then £100k… but there comes a point where just making the numbers bigger isn’t all that satisfying.
+Initially, the first goal was to be profitable, then to replace my salary at the time of £28k per year, then £50k, then £100k… but there comes a point where just making the numbers bigger isn’t all that satisfying.